Incorporating Learnable Membrane Time Constant to Enhance Learning of Spiking Neural Networks: Methods

 The basic computing unit of an SNN is the spiking neuron.
 Neuroscientists have built several spiking neuron models for describing the accurate relationships between input and output signals of the biological neuron.
 The Leaky Integrate-and-Fire (LIF) model \cite{gerstner2014neuronal} is one of the simplest spiking neuron models used in SNNs.
 The subthreshold dynamics of the LIF neuron is defined as:

-where $V(t)$ represents the membrane potential of the neuron at time $t$, $X(t)$ represents the input to neuron at time $t$, $\tau$ is the membrane time constant.
+where $V(t)$ represents the membrane potential of the neuron at time $t$, $X(t)$ represents the input to neuron at time $t$, $\tau$ is the membrane time constant, and $V_{rest}$ is the resting potential.
 When the membrane potential $V(t)$ exceeds a certain threshold $V_{th}$ at time $t^f$, the neuron will elicit a spike and then the membrane potential $V(t)$ goes back to a reset value $V_{reset} < V_{th}$.
 The LIF neuron achieves a balance between computing cost and biological plausibility.
+We set $V_{rest}=V_{reset}$ in this paper, and will not make a distinction between them in the rest of this paper.